Subscribe to our newsletter

 The new design is called “adaptive cycle” engine.
 It can switch between high power and high efficiency modes.
 “It’s all about getting as much work as we can out of every drop of jet fuel we burn,” McCormick says.

 The adaptive cycle engine is building on decades of military and civilian jet engine research.
 Innovative architecture shifts air flow between the core, the main bypass, and a third stream to achieve thrust, optimal performance, and fuel efficiency.

-GE and the U.S. Air Force Research Laboratory call this “variable” design ADVENT, short for adaptive versatile engine technology.
-The idea for the concept dates back to the 1970s and when jet engine pioneer Gerhard Neumann realized that he could manage and modify engine performance by controlling the amount of air that flows through the engine core.
-More flow through the core results in more thrust and speed, less flow in the core saves fuel.
+The idea dates back to the 1960s, when jet engine pioneer Gerhard Neumann realized that he could manage jet engine performance by controlling the amount of air that flows through the engine core.
+More flow yields more thrust and speed (that’s good for fighter jets); less flow saves fuel.

-Engineers designed the new engine, which includes parts made from ceramic composites and intricate “3-D printed” cooling components, to be easy to fly.
-“We want the engine to take care of itself and let the pilot focus on the mission,” Levatter says.
-“When the pilot says ‘I’m out of danger, I want to cruise home,’ the engine reconfigures itself.
-We take it upon ourselves to make the engine optimized for whatever the pilot wants.”
+GE’s adaptive cycle engine automatically flips between the two modes and gives fighter pilots the speed they need during dogfights, and the fuel savings when they are flying patrols.
+“We want the engine to take care of itself and let the pilot focus on the mission,” McCormick says.
+“When the pilot says ‘I’m out of danger, I want to cruise home,’ the engine reconfigures itself.”